Understanding GPU Resource Interference One Level Deeper: Pitfalls of GPU schedulers

+Other schedulers also consider only a single metric, such as SM utilization or the utilization metric reported by nvidia-smi, which leads to suboptimal decisions~\cite{Mingcong22Reef, he2024uellm, Wu23TGS, Bhasi24serverless, Yeung20utilpred, Yeung22Horus}.

-\textbf{Pitfall 1: Not taking IPC into account:} The issued instructions per cycle (IPC) metric (see \S\ref{sec:background:metrics}) measures warp scheduler utilization.
-Ignoring IPC can lead to severe interference.
-We illustrate the significance of IPC using the Orion scheduler~\cite{Strati24Orion} as an example.
-Orion colocates kernels with complementary resource profiles (i.e., compute vs. memory bound kernels), which it determines based on arithmetic intensity.
-While arithmetic intensity correlates with IPC, Orion overlooks cases where a compute kernel's IPC is too high and will interfere with any other colocated kernel.
+\textbf{Pitfall 2: Ignoring critical metrics.} Although GPU schedulers may consider more metrics, they often overlook essential ones.
+For example, Orion~\cite{Strati24Orion} colocates kernels with complementary resource profiles (i.e., compute vs. memory bound kernels), which it determines based on arithmetic intensity.
+However, it does not consider the IPC metric.
+While arithmetic intensity correlates with IPC, Orion overlooks cases where a compute kernel’s IPC is too high and will interfere with any other colocated kernel.

-To demonstrate this, we use a \texttt{compute} and a \texttt{copy} kernel, which perform independent element-wise fp32 multiplication and array copying, respectively, for several iterations.
-We use a 4096-byte input array for \texttt{compute} and a 4GB input and output array for \texttt{copy}.
-We tune the number of iterations so that the two kernels have similar execution times.
-We launch the kernels with 132 blocks and 1024 threads/block.
+To demonstrate this, we reuse the \texttt{compute} kernel from the previous example and a \texttt{copy} kernel, which repeatedly copies a 4GB input to output array.
+We tune the number of iterations so the two kernels have similar execution times.
+On an H100 GPU, we launch both kernels with 132 blocks and 1024 threads/block, such that we have one thread block of each kernel running on each SM and use all available threads per SM.
 Using NCU, we confirm that \texttt{compute} is compute-bound and \texttt{copy} is memory-bound, thus Orion would colocate them, expecting low interference.
 However, we observe that the execution time of \texttt{copy} doubles under colocation.
-NCU shows that \texttt{compute} has an IPC of 4, which leads to warp scheduling interference, as we will detail in \S\ref{sec:ipc-interference}.
+NCU shows that the \texttt{compute} kernel already saturates the available IPC per SM issuing 3.99 inst/cycle/SM on average.
+The colocated \texttt{copy} kernel with an IPC of 0.57 will therefore experience warp scheduling interference. \S\ref{sec:ipc-interference} elaborates on IPC interference.